jenkinsci/gitlab-plugin/.github/ISSUE_TEMPLATE.md

 - [] read the documentation on the [homepage](https://github.com/jenkinsci/gitlab-plugin)
 - [] searched for similar already existing issue
+- [] confirmed that my GitLab webhook is using the http://JENKINS_URL/project endpoint and not the http://JENKINS_URL/job endpoint

 *(if you have performed all the above, remove the paragraph and continue describing the issue with template below)*